Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

 \subsubsection{Search String}

 As the research questions aim to investigate the current research status of XR software testing, it is possible that some studies do not directly focus on testing techniques but instead analyse other aspects related to testing.
 For example, some studies may investigate the characteristics or challenges of XR systems, such as identifying issues or limitations in XR apps, which can indirectly inform testing practices.
 Specifically, we tackle this by also including studies that explore the nature of \emph{bugs} (or \emph{faults}, etc.) in XR apps, aiming to collect studies analysing them or proposing techniques to detect them.
-Since XR software testing is still in its early stages, the identification and understanding of such issues may still be underexplored.
+Since XR software testing is still in its early stages, identifying and understanding such issues may still be underexplored.

-To ensure that the search process identifies primary studies addressing the research questions, and following the guidelines by~\citet{kitchenham2007guidelines}, we break down the research questions into individual facets using the PICOC model (population, intervention, comparison, outcomes, and context), which then serves as the foundation for designing the search query.
+To ensure that the search process identifies primary studies addressing the RQs, we followed the guidelines by~\citet{kitchenham2007guidelines} to break down the research questions into individual facets using the PICOC model (population, intervention, comparison, outcomes, and context), which then serves as the foundation for designing the search query.
 The PICOC model is defined in Table~\ref{tab:PICOC} and based on this model, the search query for the digital libraries is: